 To repeat, that’s a generalized/simplified model, and the exact relationship between them, as well as the pathophysiology of the latter two, has not been fully elucidated.
-However, I’m confident that positively impacting any of the three has direct or indirect benefits to all three and extensive review in support of that model above, can be read here.
+However, I’m confident that positively impacting any of the three has direct or indirect benefits to all three and an extensive review in support of that model above, can be read here.
 It must also be noted that reactive nitrogen species (RNO) also appear to play a role in the overall oxidative stress reactions and pathways, most data seems to indicate ROS as the primary of the two, so ROS is what’s focused on within this article going forward.